demerzel09/remote-sensing-blog/README.md

 ### Config based Sentinel-2 workflow

-Each processing step accepts a YAML configuration file.
+Each processing step accepts a YAML configuration file and writes a copy of that file into its output directory for reference.
 Example configs are in the `configs/` directory.
 Run the full workflow with:

 ```bash
 bash scripts/run_sentinel2_pipeline.sh